-So, you’ve met someone, fallen in love, and you’re ready to get married again.
+You’ve met someone, fallen in love, and you’re ready to get remarried.
 Or, are you?
 Could your desire to marry again be more complex?
-“Love" isn’t the only motivating factor when it comes to getting married, especially for the second or even third time.
+Love isn’t the only motivating factor when it comes to getting married, especially for the second or even third time.
 Understanding your true motivations for wanting to marry can help you determine how successful the marriage will be.

-Financial need can be a great motivator for some to marry again.
-Especially single mothers like my friend who are struggling to support and care for children.
+Financial need can be a great motivator for some to marry again—especially single mothers who are struggling to support and care for children.
 But regardless of your gender, don’t marry someone because it will relieve financial stress or help further a corporate career.
-That is a rotten thing to do to someone who may genuinely love you.

 Lust isn’t love.
 There is a huge difference between the two, and waiting to have sex until marriage due to religious or ethical reasons is no reason to rush into another marriage.
 Sexual attraction can blind you to negative personality traits in a partner and negative relationship issues.
 Wait until the lust dies down and the rose-colored glasses come off before committing to spending your life with someone you want to have sex with.

 You’ve been through a nasty divorce.
-Your friends and family have watched with concern for your wellbeing.
-They want to see you happy and coupled up again.
+Your friends and family have watched with concern for your wellbeing, and they want to see you happy and coupled up again.
 Don’t be surprised if they start talking marriage at the first sign of you being in a great relationship.

 You know who you are—and you like who you are.
 You’ve got a keen sense of self and the ability to discern when you’ve attached yourself to someone who doesn’t respect that in you.
 You have the internal resources required to work through marital and relationship problems.
 Inevitable hard times in the marriage can be tackled and dealt with because you and your new spouse are highly functioning, autonomous individuals who don’t shy away from conflict.

 You have no outstanding issues from your previous marriage.
-When it comes to your ex-spouse you are able to have a civil relationship and co-parent in a healthy manner.
-There is no unresolved pain, leftover anger and you’ve learned valuable lessons to take into your second marriage from your previous.
+When it comes to your ex-spouse, you are able to have a civil relationship and co-parent in a healthy manner.
+There is no unresolved pain or leftover anger, and you’ve learned valuable lessons to take into your second marriage from your previous.

-The longer you date, the better you get to know each other which will equate to more satisfaction in the marriage.
-Again, more common sense!
+The longer you date, the better you get to know each other, which will equate to more satisfaction in the marriage.

 Happily married couples have a lot in common.
 Having like-minded views on issues that are important to both of you is the glue that holds a couple together.
 Having similar core beliefs, values, and ethics is associated with marital success and is less associated with marital instability and divorce.